mariof72/hello-world/README.md

 # hello-world
 This is my first project - to see how it works...

-Thi is me, me and the only one.
+This is me, me and the only one.